Cân i Gymru

 Cân i Gymru (English: A Song for Wales, /cy/) is a Welsh-language television talent competition that is broadcast annually on S4C.
 It was first introduced in 1969 when BBC Cymru wanted to enter the Eurovision Song Contest.
-The winner of the contest represents Wales at the annual Pan Celtic Festival held in Ireland and is also awarded a cash prize (which varies from year to year).
+The winner of the contest represents Wales at the Celtavision Song Contest, which is held as part of the annual Pan Celtic Festival, in Ireland and is also awarded a cash prize (the exact amount has varied over the years).

 History

 The folk group Cilmeri performing in the 1975 competition, placing second.